-You’ll know these moments as they pass you.
-They’ll come to you, and you’ll feel like coming home, one sweet encounter at a time.
+You’ll know these moments as they pass you by.
+They’ll come to you, and you’ll feel like you’re coming home, one sweet encounter at a time.

 3 thoughts on “Some Words, the Way They Look at You”